CloudSmart-Labs/csdataprep/README.md

 Add details such as the Dataset name:
 <img width="667" alt="image" src="https://user-images.githubusercontent.com/26460009/182212314-27cd374a-757e-4854-804d-fc755e8e17d2.png">

 Next Enter your source from S3:  This will be the location that your AWS Seller DataFeed is stored in S3.
-Browse if applicable to the bucket containing the AccountFeed_V1 and the other folders of seller information.
+Browse if applicable to the bucket containing the AccountFeed_V1 and the other folders of seller information.  (repeat for each folder)

 The data is currently in CSV format and you must select CSV.

-Select this entire folder and create the dataset
+Select the specific folder and create the dataset (First folder AccountFeed_V1 and repeat for each folder)
 <img width="296" alt="image" src="https://user-images.githubusercontent.com/26460009/182213167-7e595bc2-ec3a-4e98-abec-3226f9424b6d.png">

 Next view the dataset by opening Databrew>Datasets and selecting Datasets.
 You should see the dataset you created in the previous step.